Mitictonylor/PostgreSQL_early_practice/README.md

 **Questions**

-Return ALL the data in the ‘movies’ table.
+-Return ALL the data in the ‘movies’ table.
-Return ONLY the name column from the ‘people’ table Oops!
+-Return ONLY the name column from the ‘people’ table -Oops!
 Someone spelled Krusty The Clown’s name wrong!
 Change it to reflect the proper spelling (Crusty should be Krusty).
-Return ONLY Homer Simpson’s name from the ‘people’ table.
+-Return ONLY Homer Simpson’s name from the ‘people’ table.
-The cinema is showing ‘Batman Begins’, but Batman is DC, not Marvel!
+-The cinema is showing ‘Batman Begins’, but Batman is DC, not Marvel!
 Delete the entry from the ‘movies’ table.
-We forgot one of the main characters!
-Add Bart Simpson to the ‘people’ table Eric Cartman has decided to hijack our movie evening, Remove him from the table of people.
+-We forgot one of the main characters!
+Add Bart Simpson to the ‘people’ table -Eric Cartman has decided to hijack our movie evening, Remove him from the table of people.
-The cinema has just heard that they will be holding an exclusive midnight showing of ‘Avengers: Infinity War’!!
+-The cinema has just heard that they will be holding an exclusive midnight showing of ‘Avengers: Infinity War’!!
 Create a new entry in the ‘movies’ table to reflect this.
-The cinema would like to make the Iron Man movies a triple billing.
+-The cinema would like to make the Iron Man movies a triple billing.
 Find out the show time of “Iron Man 2” and set the show time of “Iron Man 3” to start two hours later.

 **Extension**